andrewbaisden/blog-posts/notes/How to use ESLint and Prettier for code analysis and formatting.md

 };
 ```

-In your code editor you should see some errors and warnings in the problems tab at the bottom.
+In your code editor, you should see some errors and warnings in the Problems tab at the bottom.
 And if you make your code less readable by adding spacing or tabs all over the place and then save the file.
 Prettier should clean up and fix everything.

 There should be a squiggly line under the console.log and test function name.
 If you hover your mouse cursor over them you can see the ESLint rule assigned to them.
 Go to the `.eslintrc.json` file and add these rules at the bottom.